PAYE and pay runs

 Start by checking who is paid, how often, what records are already kept, and whether payroll is being reviewed with VAT, bookkeeping and tax set-aside rather than treated as an isolated admin task.

-Start the tax review checkRegular payroll calculations, payslip information and filing routines need to be consistent, timely and reconciled back to the business records.
+Start the 3-minute Fit CheckRegular payroll calculations, payslip information and filing routines need to be consistent, timely and reconciled back to the business records.

 New employees, leaving dates, pay changes and director payroll should be captured clearly so the accounts do not need avoidable cleanup later.